dav/LogRoller/README.md

 - Personal use and qualifying small-business use are permitted.
 - Larger organizations that do not qualify under the license need a separate commercial license.

-See `/Users/dav/code/LogRoller/LICENSE` for full terms.
+See `LICENSE` file in project root for full terms.

 ## Commercial Licensing